05 - About the Open Energy Ontology#

 Which OEO specific knowledge do I need?#

-We published an introductory paper about the OEO in the journal Energy and AI in 2021.
+Introducing the Open Energy Ontology: Enhancing data interpretation and interfacing in energy systems analysis We published an introductory paper about the OEO in the journal Energy and AI in 2021.
 It provides a good overview over the domain, the structure and the workflow of OEO development.

-Energy is a complex physical phenomenon and challenging to describe ontologically.
-We published another OEO specific paper that describes, how we decided to represent energy and energy carriers in the OEO.
+The representation of energy, energy carriers and fuels in the Open Energy Ontology Energy is a complex physical phenomenon and challenging to describe ontologically.
+We published another OEO specific paper that describes how we decided to represent energy and energy carriers in the OEO.

 I have read everything - how can I join the developer team now?#